SolaceProducts/pubsubplus-gcp-quickstart/README.md

   yum install -y wget
   wget https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/vmr-install.sh
   chmod +x /var/lib/solace/vmr-install.sh
-  /var/lib/solace/vmr-install.sh -i <link to VMR Docker Image>
+  /var/lib/solace/vmr-install.sh -i <link to VMR Docker Image> -p <SolOS/SolAdmin password>
 fi
 ```

 # Set up network security to allow access
-Now that the VMR is instantated, the network security firewall rule needs to be set up to allow access to both the admin application and data traffic.
-Under the networking->firewall tab add a new rule to your project exposing the required ports:
+Now that the VMR is instantiated, the network security firewall rule needs to be set up to allow access to both the admin application and data traffic.
+Under the "Networking -> VPC network -> Firewall rules" tab add a new rule to your project exposing the required ports:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_network.png "GCE Firewall rules")

 For more information on the ports required for the message router see the [configuration defaults](http://docs.solace.com/Solace-VMR-Set-Up/VMR-Configuration-Defaults.htm)
+.
 For more information on Google Cloud Platform Firewall rules see [Networking and Firewalls](https://cloud.google.com/compute/docs/networks-and-firewalls)

 # Gaining admin access to the VMR

 For persons used to working with Solace message router console access, this is still available with the google compute engine instance.
 Access the web ssh terminal window by clicking the [ssh] button next to your VMR instance,  then launch a SolOS cli session:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_console.png "GCE console with SolOS cli")
+`sudo docker exec -it solace /usr/sw/loads/currentload/bin/cli -A`

-For persons who are unfamiliar with the Solace mesage router or would prefer an administration application the SolAdmin managmanent application is available.
+For persons who are unfamiliar with the Solace mesage router or would prefer an administration application the SolAdmin management application is available.
 For more information on SolAdmin see the [SolAdmin page](http://dev.solace.com/tech/soladmin/).
 To get SolAdmin, visit the Solace [download page](http://dev.solace.com/downloads/) and select OS version desired.
-Access IP will be the External IP accosiated with youe GCE instance and port will be 8080 by default.
+Management IP will be the Public IP associated with youe GCE instance and port will be 8080 by default.

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_soladmin.png "soladmin connection to gce")

 # Testing data access to the VMR

-To test data traffic though the newly created VMR instance, visit the Solace developer portal and and select your prefered programming langauge to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
+To test data traffic though the newly created VMR instance, visit the Solace developer portal and and select your preferred programming langauge to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
 Under each language there is a Publish/Subscribe tutorial that will help you get started.

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/solace_tutorial.png "getting started publish/subscribe")